PhD part 16: Stamping it out: are portrayals of scientists getting less sexist?

-It seems churlish to look askance at anything that recognises and champions the achievements of women, but it does seem to tacitly acknowledge that all the other stamp sets lauding other achievement are the domain of men… Anyway, onwards through time!
+It seems churlish to look askance at anything that recognises and champions the achievements of women, but it does seem to tacitly acknowledge that all other stamp sets lauding other achievements are the domain of men… Anyway, onward!

-The Scientists’ Tale stamps had the words Decoding DNA, Newton/Hubble Telescope, Faraday’s electricity and Darwin’s theory and were illustrated without portraits or further reference to the scientists on the stamps themselves.
+The Scientists’ Tale had the words Decoding DNA, Newton/Hubble Telescope, Faraday’s electricity and Darwin’s theory, and were illustrated without portraits or further reference to the scientists:

-However, the first day cover insert gives further detail, name-checking James Watson, Francis Crick and Maurice Wilkins for the DNA discovery, with Darwin, Newton and Faraday’s accomplishments also expanded upon:
+However, the presentation pack gives further detail, name-checking James Watson, Francis Crick and Maurice Wilkins for the DNA discovery (no credit given to Rosalind Franklin), with Darwin, Newton and Faraday’s accomplishments also expanded upon.

-The Inventors’ Tale stamps highlighted Timekeeping (with the insert detailing John Harrison and his chronometer), Steam power (James Watt), Photography (Henry Fox-Talbot's photographic experiments) and Computers (Alan Turing).
-Though all these scientific discoveries and inventions are largely associated with and credited to men, perhaps the fact that the stamps themselves highlight the invention over inventor is by extension a nascent shift to focusing on the impact for society over the lauding of the individual?
+The Inventors’ Tale highlighted Timekeeping (with the back detailing John Harrison and his chronometer), Steam power (James Watt), Photography (Henry Fox-Talbot's photographic experiments) and Computers (Alan Turing).
+Though all these scientific discoveries and inventions are largely associated with and credited to men, perhaps the fact that the stamps themselves highlight the invention over the inventor is by extension a nascent shift to focusing on the societal impact over the lauding of the individual.
 Or is that seeing what I want to see?

-2003 saw another stamp set focusing on achievements rather than the scientists specifically, this time featuring ‘The secret of life: DNA and the genome’, with cartoon illustrations.
-This collection tried (not all together successfully, according to Royal Mail’s head of stamp strategy) to use humour to engage the public with science ().
-Though there are no names given on the stamps, the cartoons do feature two white-coated men assumed to be Watson & Crick, and the first day cover insert names them specifically (definitely a missed opportunity to acknowledge Rosalind Franklin):
+2003 saw another stamp set focusing on achievements rather than the scientists specifically, this time featuring cartoons for a ‘The secret of life: DNA and the genome’ set.
+This collection tried (not altogether successfully, according to the Royal Mail’s head of stamp strategy) to use humour to engage the public with science ().
+Though there are no names given on the stamps, the cartoons do feature two white-coated men assumed to be Watson and Crick, and the cover text names them specifically (definitely a missed opportunity to acknowledge Rosalind Franklin):